roozenn/docstant-app/README.md

 ## Overview

 This project is designed to serve as a comprehensive starting point for building a healthcare-related mobile application using Flutter.
-The app includes features such as displaying nearby hospitals, booking appointments, and symptom tracking.
+The app includes features such as displaying nearby hospitals, booking appointments.

 ## Features